Reading: Reading wars: phonics vs. whole language

+Teaching reading for Logographic languages

+Languages such as Chinese and Japanese are normally written (fully or partly) in logograms (hanzi and kanji, respectively), which represent a whole word or morpheme with a single character.
+There are a large number of characters, and the sound that each makes must be learned directly or from other characters that contain "hints" in them.
+For example, in Japanese, the On-reading of the kanji 民 is min and the related kanji 眠 shares the same On-reading, min: the right-hand part shows the character's pronunciation.
+However, this is not true for all characters.
+Kun readings, on the other hand, have to be learned and memorized as there is no way to tell from each character.

+Ruby characters are used in textbooks to help children learn the sounds that each logogram makes.
+These are written in a smaller size, using an alphabetic or syllabic script.
+For example, hiragana is typically used in Japanese, and the pinyin romanization into Latin alphabet characters is used in Chinese.

+The examples above each spell the word kanji, which is made up of two kanji characters: 漢 (kan, written in hiragana as かん), and 字 (ji, written in hiragana as じ).

+Textbooks are sometimes edited as a cohesive set across grades so that children will not encounter characters they are not yet expected to have learned.

 Requirements for proficient reading

 According to the report by the US National Reading Panel (NRP) in 2000, the elements required for proficient reading of alphabetic languages are phonemic awareness, phonics, fluency, vocabulary, and text comprehension.
 In non-Latin languages, proficient reading does not necessarily require phonemic awareness, but rather an awareness of the individual parts of speech, which may also include the whole word (as in Chinese characters) or syllables (as in Japanese) as well as others depending on the writing system being employed.

 The Rose Report, from the Department for Education in England makes it clear that, in their view, systematic phonics, specifically synthetic phonics, is the best way to ensure that children learn to read; such that it is now the law.
 In 2005 the government of Australia published a report stating "The evidence is clear ... that direct systematic instruction in phonics during the early years of schooling is an essential foundation for teaching children to read".
 Phonics has been gaining acceptance in many other countries as can be seen from this page Practices by country or region.

 Other important elements are: rapid automatized naming (RAN), a general understanding of the orthography of the language, and practice.